zkat/shortening/README.md

 * *WARNING* There is no authorization built into shortening.
 If you expose the port to the internet, *you may be at risk of being used by spammers.*
 * Killing the program with Control+c does not currently work in Clozure CL.
+* If you run this on localhost, you can have some fun with your hosts file.
+I added 'lch' as a local hostname, so I can access shortening using <http://lch:8181/ShRTuRL>.

 # License